libertylocked/vagrant-torrent/README.md

 - If you want to delete the Arch Linux box, run `vagrant box remove generic/arch --all`

 # FAQ
+### My OpenVPN config comes with a crt file
+Current this setup requires the CA cert to be embedded in the .ovpn file.
+Do a Google search on how to *embed certificate in ovpn file*.

 ### Help I messed up my qBittorrent config
 To revert to default qBittorrent configs, follow these steps: